Ernst Strüngmann Institute der Max-Planck-Gesellschaft

-The Ernst Strüngmann Institute for Neuroscience in Cooperation with Max Planck Society (ESI) is an independent research institute located in Frankfurt am Main, Hesse, Germany.
-The ESI is under the scientific governance of the Max Planck Society, an association of German research institutes.
+The Ernst Strüngmann Institute der Max-Planck-Gesellscahft (ESI) is a research institute located in Frankfurt am Main, Hesse, Germany.
+The ESI is part of the Max Planck Society, an association of German research institutes.
 The institute's mission is to perform fundamental brain research.

 Development and History

 In July 2008, a cooperation contract was signed between the Max Planck Society and pharmaceutical entrepreneurs Andreas and Thomas Strüngmann, founding the ESI as an independent brain research institute with the format of a Max Planck Institute.
 On 12 September 2008, the ESI was formally founded in the legal form of a nonprofit limited liability corporation (gGmbH).
 To finance the ESI, the Strüngmann brothers founded the Ernst Strüngmann Foundation (ESF).

 ESI’s founding directors are Wolf Singer and Pascal Fries, with Singer functioning as acting director until Fries became ESI’s first director in July 2009.
 On 1 April 2011, when Prof. Singer assumed emeritus status at the Max Planck Institute for Brain Research, he joined the ESI as Senior Research Group leader.

 In 2020, Wolf Singer became the managing director, until 2021, when David Poeppel became the managing director.
 On 1 January 2024, research director Pascal Fries left the institute.
 Late 2024 also David Poeppel left the institute.
 An emeritus Max Planck plant biologist, Lothar Willmitzer is currently at the institute as interim director.